Visionary computers of the past

 “…I am your father!”
 Left: Brionvega Algol portable TV, 1965 (design: Richard Sapper, Marco Zanuso); right: iMac G3, 1998 (design: Jonathan Ive)

-Until recently, the most relevant influences on the design of computers came from two main sources: science fiction films (2001 A Space Odyssey, and Minority Report, just to name a few), and ante-PC era consumer electronics, especially through the work of German and Italian designers such as Dieter Rams, Richard Sapper, and Marco Zanuso, for example.
-Yet, over time, also designs which express a totally original approach, which doesn’t rely on previous archetypes, have emerged; suggesting that computer design could be possibly enough adult to find its own way.
+Until recently, the most relevant influences on the design of computers came from two main sources: science fiction films (2001 A Space Odyssey, and Minority Report, just to name a few), and pre-PC era consumer electronics, especially in the work of German and Italian designers such as Dieter Rams, Richard Sapper, and Marco Zanuso, among others.

-our articles about Visionary computer design of the past
+our articles about Visionary computers of the past